 The steps to reach each scenario need to be written down.
 To avoid issues, for instance, testers use abbreviated words or reuse parts of the older test cases.
 They also skip writing and checking for expected results mentioned in other steps or test cases.

 Considering all these factors, we can confidently say that testing is an integral part of the software development life cycle.
-Book a meeting with our professionals to learn more about our global trade project and see if we can help you with your own endeavors.

 *Bonus – you can also check out our crypto wallet project behind the scenes.